This animal is not on exhibit in the habitats.

-Male: He had a fractured ulna (bone in the wing).
-The bone did not heal well enough for him to be released.
-He was transferred here in 1991 and placed in the raptor aviary.
+The turkey vulture had a fractured ulna (bone in the wing).
+The bone did not heal well enough for her to be released.
+She was transferred here in 1991 and placed in the raptor aviary.

 Vultures poop on their legs to kill the bacteria from the carrion they eat.

 Carrion from the size of mice and snakes to the size of a horse; they will sometimes take young herons or ibis from their nests or may kill weak or dying animals.
 At CuriOdyssey, they are served rats, chicks, quail, and rabbit.

 In the Wild: Approximately 16 years.